Dorothy Davison

-Dorothy Davison (9 March 1889 – 4 February 1984) was a British author and medical illustrator, whose work was well known for its artistic merit.
+Dorothy Davison (9 March 1889 – 4 February 1984) was a British writer and medical illustrator.
 She founded the Medical Artists' Association in 1949, and trained many young medical artists in Manchester.

 Early life and education

-Little is known about Dorothy Davison's early life, but she enrolled at the Manchester School of Art at around the age of 18.
-She was forced to leave without any formal qualifications in order to care for her ageing parents.
-In around 1917, Davison began working at the Manchester Museum, where she taught Egyptology to children and pursued an interest in prehistory.
+Davison enrolled at the Manchester School of Art around the age of 18.
+She was forced to leave without any formal qualifications in order to care for her aging parents.
+Around 1917, Davison began working at the Manchester Museum, where she taught Egyptology to children and pursued an interest in prehistory.
 She retained this interest throughout her life, ultimately publishing four works on prehistory.